2-REC/hugo-mywebsite/content/pro/atos/ores/index.md

 <br>

 <h3>ROLE</h3>
-As a developer, I was primarily responsible for the telecommunications module, handling the encoding and decoding of messages exchanged between the payment terminals and secured servers.<br>
+As a developer, I was primarily responsible for the telecommunications module written in C, handling the encoding and decoding of messages exchanged between the payment terminals and secured servers.<br>
+Test servers used to mimick transactions were developed in Python.<br>